New to Yoga

 Is there a place to change my clothes?
 Can I store my stuff?

-Uptown, we have two public restrooms you’re welcome to change in.
-Downtown we have a restroom as well as a changing booth.
-There are places to store your clothes in each studio.
+We have public restrooms you’re welcome to change in.
+There are places to store your clothes in each classroom.
 There are no lockable units available, but you may keep your valuables in the same room with you.

 What is the proper etiquette when in a Yoga class?

 Please arrive early to sign in.
 We lock door 5 minutes after each class begins.
 Leave your shoes in the lobby.
 Turn off cell phones.
 Avoid wearing heavy perfume or cologne.
-If you borrowed a mat, clean it after class.
 Place props neatly back.
 In the lobby, please be mindful of the volume of your voice when classes are in session.

 I’m recovering from an injury.
 Will yoga help?

-Should I do yoga if it’s my “time of the month?”
+Should I do yoga if I’m on my period?

 I’m pregnant.
 Should I stop my yoga practice?